 - To make the applesauce: Place the apples in a saucepan with water and cover.
 Simmer gently on medium-low heat, stirring once or twice, until the apple is completely tender, about 20 minutes.
 Mash with a fork until smooth.
 Set aside.

 - To make the macaroni: Add the cubed potatoes to a large pot and cover generously with salted water.
 Bring to a boil, add the macaroni and continue to cook until the macaroni is barely al dente and the potatoes are tender.
 The exact time will depend on the macaroni shape.
 It’s about 10 minutes for ziti.
-If using a smaller shape with shorter cook time (like elbows which need only 6 minutes for al dente) you may want to boil the potatoes for a couple minutes on their own before adding the macaroni.
+If using a smaller shape with shorter cook time (like elbows which need only 7 to 8 minutes for al dente) you may want to boil the potatoes for a couple minutes on their own before adding the macaroni.
 Drain the macaroni and potatoes.

 - Return to the drained macaroni and potatoes to the pot, add the cream and return to medium heat.
 Stir until the cream starts to heat up (a minute or so) and then add the grated cheese, a little salt, and a bit of freshly grated nutmeg.
 Keep stirring until the cheese has melted into a thick and luscious sauce.